 Emily’s stage career includes roles in the The Fantasticks (Luisa) for the Lansing Civic Players, Offenbach's Les Contes d'Hoffmann (Olympia) and Mozart's The Impresario (Madame Heartmelt), both through Michigan State University Opera Theater.
 Since arriving in Boston, she has performed in The Impresario (Mademoiselle Silberklang), L'Egisto (Goddess of Dawn/Hour One), Le nozze di Figaro (Barbarina) and The Medium (Monica), all through the opera studio at the New England Conservatory.
 She is a regular to the Boston opera scene, performing in the 2008 Boston Opera Collaborative production of Mozart's The Magic Flute (First Spirit/Pamina cover) and MetroWest Opera's 2009 spring production of Ravel's L'enfant et la Sortileges (Le Feu).
 She played Adele in Die Fledermaus in weekly performances in the summer of 2009 at Quisisana Resort in Lovell, Maine.
 After a brief time away from opera, she returned to the stage in the summer of 2016, performing in Dido & Aeneas (Spirit) and Suor Angelica (Suor Infermiera) in Concord, NH.

 Recently, Emily covered the role of Adele for Opera51's Fledermaus in the summer of 2017, including a full performance of the role.
 She also covered the role of Oberto in Handel's Alcina with Opera del West.
 Emily also performs as a member of the professional chorus with King's Chapel in Boston, where she was very recently featured as in Mozart's Exsultate, Jubilate as well as the soprano soloist for the American premiere of CPE Bach's Musik am Dankfeste wegen des fertigen Michaelisturms for their concert series.
 In the summer of 2018 she organized a solo concert in Lansing, MI to raise money for Voters, Not Politicians and raised over $2,000 while performing opera favorites and other classical works.
-She returns to the chorus life this season, performing with the King's Chapel Choir and Boston Baroque and will also be performing with Opera On Tap Boston this upcoming season.
+She returns to the chorus life this season, performing with the King's Chapel Choir and Boston Baroque and will also be performing with Opera On Tap Boston and Opera on Tap New Hampshire this upcoming season.
 Emily completed her Master's degree at the New England Conservatory in 2009.
 She is currently studying with Brandon Martinez.

-Above picture features Emily as The Goddess of the Dawn, from New England Conservatory's 2007 production of L'Egisto, costume designed by Seth Bodie
+The picture features Emily as The Goddess of the Dawn, from New England Conservatory's 2007 production of L'Egisto, costume designed by Seth Bodie